Information and Communication Technologies (ICT)

 - The Information and Communication Technologies Association of Manitoba (ICTAM) is the primary industry association and has over 130 corporate members representing approximately 10,000 employees.

-Businesses in Winnipeg (CMA) that employ ICT workforce
+Businesses in Winnipeg (CMA) that employ the ICT workforce

 ICT sector exports in 2016 (MB)